 Adela was excited about all of the gifts she received.

-Petr seemed most excited with the various graphic socks, especially the ones that would allow him to “walk on the beach” even when back in Prague.
+Petr seemed most excited with the graphic socks, especially the ones that would allow him to “walk on the beach” even when back in Prague.

 All of us girls received pretty bracelets.